 Thilini Perera is a multidisciplinary designer from Colombo, Sri Lanka.
 In over 15 years of experience, she has worked with local and international organisations at the intersection of the arts and social justice issues.
 Her collaborations with global feminist organsations include ARROW, APWLD, CREA, Frida Fund, IWRAW Asia Pacific, RESURJ and Urgent Action Fund.
 She has consulted for Care International, IOM, Max Planck Foundation, SID, World Bank, World Food Programme, and UNHCR.

-Since 2019, Thilini has held the position of Design and Communications Manager for the Geoffrey Bawa Trust (private trust of the Sri Lankan Architect Geoffrey Bawa, regarded as having been one of the most important and influential Asian architects of the 20th century), where she conceptualises online and on-site projects including the year-long Bawa 100 programme and the first public exhibition of the Geoffrey Bawa archives It Is Essential to be There.
-She is currently designing the forthcoming book, Drawing from the Geoffrey Bawa Archives, with Swiss publisher Lars Müller Publishers.
+Since 2019, Thilini has held the position of Design and Communications Manager for the Geoffrey Bawa Trust (private trust of the Sri Lankan Architect Geoffrey Bawa, regarded as having been one of the most important and influential Asian architects of the 20th century), where she conceptualises online and on-site projects including the year-long Bawa 100 programme and the first public exhibition of the Geoffrey Bawa archives It Is Essential to be There in Colombo and New Delhi and designed the publication Geoffrey Bawa: Drawing from the Archives in collaboration with Swiss publisher Lars Müller Publishers.

 Arts and Culture

 Civic and Public

 Theatre + Film